Jackson County License Hearing Guide

 Special Programs

-• Occupational License: As described above, this allows driving for essential needs during a suspension.
+- Occupational License: As discussed above, this allows driving for essential purposes during a license suspension.